RIT appoints two to Board of Trustees

 Retired Bausch & Lomb and Cisco executives bring expertise

 Rochester Institute of Technology has appointed two new members to its Board of Trustees.
-The appointments of David Koretz and Gerard “Gerry” Pierce were announced Nov.
-12 during the board meeting.
+The appointments of Marianne H. Goff and Henry Navas were announced July 12 during the board meeting.

-The Board of Trustees has 55 active members, including 24 who are alumni.
+The RIT Board of Trustees has 57 active members, including 27 who are alumni.